Fablehaven (novel): Reception

 Fablehaven was a success; it sold 20,000 copies by September 2006, as reported by Deseret News.
 In May 2007, the Pleasant Grove Review reported that the hardback edition of Fablehaven sold over 75,000 copies.
 Later that same year, the Daily Herald reported that Fablehaven and its sequel, Fablehaven: Rise of the Evening Star sold 200,000 copies together.
-Fablehaven entered the New York Times Best Seller list in November 2007.
-The Daily Universe reported that Fablehaven had sold 2million copies in the United States by 2011.
+Fablehaven entered The New York Times bestseller list in November 2007.
+The Daily Universe reported that Fablehaven had sold 2 million copies in the United States by 2011.
 Deseret News stated that Fablehaven "ha[d] been sold in more than 25 languages and territories" and particularly sold well in France, making it in its best-selling lists for six weeks.

 The reviews for Fablehaven were generally positive.
 Various reviewers have favorably compared Fablehaven to the Harry Potter series, including author Orson Scott Card.
 Card praised Mull for successfully writing a story "in which magic and fairy realms intersect", a style he considers "devilishly hard to write", with Fablehaven.
 He also defended its religious themes in response to an email.
 Obert Skye, another author, found the world of Fablehaven to be creepy in some aspects, but inviting in others.
 Stacy Whitman of Dialogue: A Journal of Mormon Thought opined that the book "skirts the edge of the line between telling a good story well and allowing the message to overshadow the story".